uuriter/capstone/report.md

 The reason that a trip distance is less than the usual distance is because the trip directions is not in a fastest route from the origin to the destination.

 During the experiment, we found that Folium cannot display the map.
-This is due to some character in the label that we set to a marker.
+We suspected that it is because some characters in the label that we set to a marker.
+We investigate by manually resizing the label until we found that a single quote causes the problem.
-After we replace a double quote with a space, the problem is gone.
+Therefore, we replace a single quote with a space, the problem is gone.

-We also found that IPyWidget's interact does not work with Jupyter Lab.
+We also found that IPyWidget's `interact` does not work with Jupyter Lab.
 Therefore, we have to switch back to Jupyter Notebook.

 # Conclusion